 Australia is a cracking place to learn how to surf, there’s an abundance of beaches, big waves and lots of surf schools to provide you with tuition and guidance.
-I visited Mojo Surf school the first time I travelled in Australia, in a secluded beach in Arrawarra [try pronouncing that after a post surf wine or three].
-The beach is around 1k and seems to be fairly sheltered from massive swells, which is ideal for a beginner.
+I visited Mojo Surf school the first time I travelled in Australia, located a secluded beach in Arrawarra [try pronouncing that after a post-surf wine or three].
+The beach is around 1km and seems to be fairly sheltered from massive swells, which is frankly ideal for a beginner.
 You don’t want to be rescued by a lifeguard, as you are flailing about, unless they are super hot of course.

 As a ‘beginner to intermediate surfer’, I was a little hesitant at the idea of having to practice my “pop up” whilst lying on a huge foamy on the beach, however, I was assured that it would benefit my surfing to keep practising the basics. it was an awesome experience to stay in a surf camp, I loved the laid back camp vibes, complete with sunset guitar playing, drinks and banter with my new found surf buddies.

 This is a picturesque and long sandy south westerly facing beach in Wales, it is an ideal spot for beginners, despite a bit of a tough paddle out.
 The beach and the surrounding area offer some beautiful views and there is the bonus of having some pretty consistent surf for the UK.
 The beach is conveniently located next to the Hillend campsite, meaning you can set up your own little surf camp and maximise your surf time.
 There are several surf schools in the area and Cardiff based adventure company Big Blue Adventures offer pretty awesome surf trips packages, should you wish to up your surf skills with the pros.
 The Local surf shop owner Pete Jones also compiles a handy daily surf report so you can check out what the swell is doing before you paddle on out.